python/typing/docs/spec/annotations.rst

 Annotating instance and class methods
 -------------------------------------

-In most cases the first argument of class and instance methods (conventionally named ``self`` or ``cls``) does not need to be annotated.
+In most cases the first argument of instance and class methods (conventionally named ``self`` or ``cls``) does not need to be annotated.

 If the argument is not annotated, then for instance methods it is assumed to have the type of the containing class or :ref:`Self
 <self>`, and for class methods the type object type corresponding to
 the containing class object or ``type[Self]``.
-For example, in class ``A`` the first argument of an instance method has the implicit type ``A``.
 In a class method, the precise type of the first argument cannot be represented using the available type notation.

 In addition, the first argument in an instance method can be annotated with a type variable.
 In this case the return type may use the same